HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 ##Intro to Functions

 **Functions** are used to make the code "do things" and are basically chunks of code/instructions that can be repeated and run any time.
-We can create our own functions (to be discussed later) but there many handy ones already built into JavaScript.
+We can create our own functions (to be discussed later) but there are many handy ones already built into JavaScript.

-To get the function to execute, you have to *call the function*.
-The syntax is the function name followed by parentheses.
+To get the function to execute, you have to *call the function* using the function name followed by parentheses.

 **Calling a function:**